 Presumably, showing that extract as a summary for the search results would help a searcher know if the search results for their query might be a close fit for their intent behind their search.

 The categories used in that process might have been chosen by looking at the pages listed in the search results and their URLs, their page titles, snippets for the pages, and labels that may have been attached to the sites.
 If you’ve submitted a business listing to Google Business Local, you know that when you submit your business, you can add categories for it as well as other information.

 The newly granted patent doesn’t detail very deeply how the local search categories they show are determined, but it’s possible that the method used to find categories for local search results may share some similarities, such as looking at URLs, page titles, and snippets for pages that show up related to businesses listed.

 When you perform a search at Google local, in addition to a map and a list of businesses or organizations from a specific geographic location, you may also see categories listed at the top of your search result.
-For instance, if I enter “tires philadelphia” (without the quotation marks), I see the categories “tires” and “auto repair” about the pages listed from that search.
+For instance, if I enter “tires Philadelphia” (without the quotation marks), I see the categories “tires” and “auto repair” about the pages listed from that search.

 Category suggestion engine 420 may suggest one or more categories that relate to the search.
 In operation, category suggestion engine 420 may identify categories associated with the top N (e.g., 1000) documents in the list of search results.

-The categories may be obtained from a number of different category providers, such as yellow pages and web directories, or derived using an automatic text classification system.
+The categories may be obtained from many different category providers, such as yellow pages and web directories, or derived using an automatic text classification system.
 A category associated with a document may be pre-stored with the document in a database associated with server 220.
 In this case, category suggestion engine 420 may identify the category by looking it up in the database.
 A document may have one or more associated categories.